cockroachdb/docs/cockroachcloud/monitoring-page.md

 To preview the metrics being collected, you can:

-- Click on your cluster's entry in the [Infrastructure List](https://docs.datadoghq.com/infrastructure/list/).
-The time-series graphs for each available metric are displayed.
+- Click on your cluster's entry in the [Infrastructure List](https://docs.datadoghq.com/infrastructure/list/) to display time-series graphs for each available metric.
 - Use the [Metrics Explorer](https://docs.datadoghq.com/metrics/explorer/) to search for and view `crdb_dedicated` metrics.

 ### Monitor health of metrics export

-To monitor the health of metrics export, we recommend that you create a new Monitor, following the steps in the [Datadog documentation](https://docs.datadoghq.com/monitors/create/types/metric/?tab=threshold).
+To monitor the health of metrics export, we recommend that you [create a new Monitor](https://docs.datadoghq.com/monitors/create/types/metric/?tab=threshold).

-Select **Threshold Alert** as the detection method.
-You can use this option to configure an alert that is sent when a [supported metric](https://docs.datadoghq.com/integrations/cockroachdb/?tab=host#data-collected) reaches a given threshold.
+Select **Threshold Alert** as the detection method, which configures an alert that is sent when a [supported metric](https://docs.datadoghq.com/integrations/cockroachdb/?tab=host#data-collected) reaches a given threshold.
 For descriptions of some useful CockroachDB alerts, see [Monitoring and Alerting](../{{site.versions["stable"]}}/monitoring-and-alerting.html#events-to-alert-on).

 - To **Define the metric**: